 In the employee benefits field, Myron has represented both single employer and multiemployer plans, plan fiduciaries, employer contributors to multiemployer plans, and professional advisors to plans.
 He has had extensive experience in all types of litigation matters, including individual and class action lawsuits alleging violations of ERISA’s fiduciary duty and prohibited transaction provisions, and ERISA’s age discrimination and minimal accrual rules; challenges to plan denials of claims for benefits; suits challenging plan amendments, plan terminations, and the termination of retiree benefits; actions challenging particular plan investment decisions; delinquent contribution claims and withdrawal liability claims brought against employer contributors to multiemployer plans; Pension Benefit Guaranty Corporation proceedings; and U.S. Departments of Justice and Labor investigations and lawsuits.

-The depth and variety of Myron’s ERISA litigation practice is evident from his present and recent endeavors, which include handling a series of investigations and lawsuits dealing with breach of fiduciary duty claims against the trustees of 401(k) plans in connection with the plans’ investment in stock of the corporate plan sponsor; representing the independent fiduciaries responsible for investigating and prosecuting claims for recovery of many millions of dollars in losses associated with the construction of a hotel owned by a pension fund; and defending several class action lawsuits, including three seeking recovery of interest on delayed benefit payments, two seeking to invalidate a pension plan’s cash balance features and one contending that a multiemployer pension plan’s benefit formula was illegally back loaded.
+The depth and variety of Myron’s ERISA litigation practice is evident from his recent and ongoing matters, which include the successful defense of two class action lawsuits dealing with breach of fiduciary duty claims against the trustees of 401(k) plans in connection with the plans’ investment in stock of the corporate plan sponsor, one of which was the first such case to reach the Second Circuit Court of Appeals; representing the independent fiduciaries responsible for investigating and prosecuting claims for recovery of many millions of dollars in losses associated with the construction of a hotel owned by a pension fund; and defending several class action lawsuits, including three seeking recovery of interest on delayed benefit payments, two seeking to invalidate a pension plan’s cash balance features and one contending that a multiemployer pension plan’s benefit formula was illegally back loaded.

 Among Myron’s earlier achievements was his supervision of a series of lawsuits brought on behalf of the Mason Tenders District Council Trust Funds against various former Fund trustees and service providers.
 These efforts, combined with his coordination of settlements with the Departments of Labor and Justice, resulted in the recovery of millions of dollars in investment losses that the Funds suffered when they were poorly administered and under organized crime influence.